Oregon's 4th congressional district

-Oregon's 4th congressional district represents the southern half of Oregon's coastal counties, including Coos, Curry, Douglas, Lane, and Benton counties and most of Linn and Josephine counties.
+Oregon's 4th congressional district represents the southern half of Oregon's coastal counties, including Coos, Curry, Lincoln, Lane, and Benton counties, alongside the northwestern half of Douglas County and a sliver of Linn County.
 It is centered around the state's two college towns, Eugene and Corvallis, homes to the University of Oregon and Oregon State University, respectively.
-Politically, the district leans slightly Democratic, due to the presence of Lane County, home to almost half of the district's population, and similarly blue Benton County; Coos, Curry, Douglas, Josephine, and Linn lean Republican.
+Politically, the district leans slightly Democratic, due to the presence of Lane and Benton counties, home to over half the district's population.
+Lincoln County also tilts Democratic.
+Contrariwise, Douglas County is heavily Republican, as are to a lesser extent Coos and Curry.
 The district has been represented by Democrat Val Hoyle since 2023.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: